FrancisCawog/World-of-Hostels/README.md

 - Add 404 page to links that dont exist
 - Fix styling in leave review - About you
 - Add scroll up feature in users show
-- Booking i showing twice on first render after booking
+- Booking is showing twice on first render after booking
-- -Disable cancel booking if non refundable
+- Disable cancel booking if non refundable
 - Google Map icon bug